 - Discuss your needs and desires with the social worker; she will know how to help you think through one of the most important decisions of your life

 - If you want, you may speak to other birth mothers through Genesis who have gone through the process

 3) Create an adoption plan

-- Talk to a counselor about the kind of family you dream of for your child
+- Talk to a social worker about the kind of family you dream of for your child

 - Look through profiles that families have put together to tell you about themselves